rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W8.md

 ### 1.5.1 Introduction

 Considering we have solved our cube representation, a natural question to ask would be how a computer can draw lines.
-A common abstraction is that a image is represented as a _2D grid of pixels._ Each pixel can take on a unique color value.
+A common abstraction is that an image is represented as a _2D grid of pixels._ Each pixel can take on a unique color value.

 **Rasterization** describes the process of converting a continuous object to a discrete representation on a pixel grid (or _raster grid_).
-However this approach leads to a fundamental question which we must solve: Which pixels should we color in to depict the line?
+However, this approach leads to a fundamental question which we must solve: Which pixels should we color in to depict the line?

 1. One simple approach is to light up all pixels intersected by the line:

 ![](./Figures/VisComp_Fig8-4.PNG)

-2. In modern graphics hardware, we use a approached called the _diamond rule:_
+2. In modern graphics hardware, we use an approached called the _diamond rule:_

 ![](./Figures/VisComp_Fig8-5.PNG)